Runcorn: Transport

 The Runcorn New Town Masterplan created three distinct types of road: busways, expressways and local roads.
 In addition, there is a network of dedicated cycleways in the town.

 The Runcorn Busway was the world's first bus rapid transit system.
 First conceived in the Runcorn New Town Masterplan in 1966, it opened for services in 1971 and all 22 km were operational by 1980.
 It is a road network for use by buses only and, unlike guided busways or bus lanes, it is a totally separate road system, not running alongside (or down the middle of) existing roads.
 It was designed so that most residents would be no more than five minutes' walking distance, or 500 yard, from a bus stop.
 The central station is at Runcorn Shopping City, where buses arrive on dedicated raised busways to two enclosed stations.
 Professor Arthur Ling, Runcorn Development Corporation's Master Planner, claimed to have invented the concept while sketching on the back of an envelope.
-As of 2025, bus services are provided by Arriva North West, Anthony's Travel, Howards Travel, Ashcroft Travel, Halton Community Transport and Stagecoach Merseyside and South Lancashire.
+As of 2025, bus services are provided by Arriva North West, Anthony's Travel, Howards Travel, Ashcroft Travel, Halton Community Transport and Warringtons Own Buses.
 Two coach companies operate from the town; Selwyns Travel and Anthony's Travel.

 The expressways form a ring road around the town in a figure of eight and are intended to keep all through traffic off the local roads.
 This system links north to Widnes and Liverpool by the A533 over the Mersey Gateway bridge, east to Warrington by the A56, south to Northwich and north Cheshire by the A533, and west by the A557 to the M56 and to Frodsham.
 The M56 links to the M6 and, to the north of Widnes, the A557 links to the M62.

 There are two railway stations.
 Runcorn, in the old town, is on the Liverpool branch of the West Coast Main Line and managed by Avanti West Coast, which provides services between Liverpool Lime Street and London Euston.
 West Midlands Trains run a service between Liverpool and Birmingham New Street that calls at the station.
 Runcorn East station, in the new town's Murdishaw district, is managed by Transport for Wales, and provides services to Warrington, Manchester, Chester and North Wales.

 Runcorn is 8 mi from Liverpool John Lennon Airport and 22 mi from Manchester Airport.